 Namibia Food and Drink

-The cuisine of Namibia is a combination of traditional methods of cooking, German and South African influences.
+The cuisine of Namibia is a combination of traditional methods of cooking and German and South African influences.
 Corn is the most frequent ingredient used in Namibian dishes.
-The country is known for having some of the best free range beef in the world because farmers allow cattle to roam freely and the cattle isn’t fed antibiotics or growth hormones.
-Other popular meat dishes include game like gemsbok, springbok and kudu.
+The country is known for having some of the best free-range beef in the world because farmers allow cattle to roam freely and the cattle aren’t fed antibiotics or growth hormones.
+Other popular meat dishes include games like gemsbok, springbok and kudu.
 Fish is also incredibly popular and readily available.
 Most fish offered in restaurants are caught on a daily basis.
-Oysters are a particular speciality of Namibia.
+Oysters are a particular specialty of Namibia.
 With eleven distinct ethnic groups, there are various favourite dishes available.

 Popular dishes include:

 Biltong: Although originating in South Africa, many people considered Namibian biltong to be the best due to the high quality of meat on offer.
 Biltong is dried meat (can be kudu, springbok or gemsbok) that has been left to marinate for days and then is spiced and hung to dry for 2-3 weeks.